Why boycott Nestlé?

 Download a Nestlé-Free Zone poster to display during Halloween, which comes during the week.
 Here is a list of Nestlé’s main brands.
-Tweet using #nestlefreeweek – Join the Facebook event and invite your friends.
+Tweet using #nestlefreeweek – Join the Facebook page and invite your friends.

 Sign up for email alerts for news.